robertorolo/pyLPM/docs/source/index.rst

 Welcome to pyLPM's documentation!
 =================================

 pyLPM is a free and open source python geostatistical library intended to be used in a jupyter notebook.
-Check :ref:`Walker lake demo` section in this documentation for a software overview.
+Check `Walker lake demo`_ section in this documentation for a software overview.
 The software is composed by five modules:

 * **GSLib** module is a wrapper around GSLib algorithms to permit a seamless integration with pyLPM.